sandialabs/LVTM/README.md

 * Select multiple VIs and Abort

 ###How Do I Use It ?###
 During LabVIEW code development, invoke the LabVIEW Task Manager from your main "Tools" menu.
-Use the "App Instance" drop-down to select which of your loaded projects/targets you wish to debug.
+Use the "App Instance" drop-down to select which of your loaded projects/targets you wish to manage.
 A tree diagram will show detailed information on all VIs in memory.
 You may interacting with single or multiple selected VIs at a time.

 ####Helper Functions####
 There are helper functions available to assist with your debugging effort, and these are made available from the pallets [describe where].